nameer-rizvi/async-fetch/README.md

 - _initialData_: initial value of the data state.
 - _useEffectDependency_: dependency array for the useEffect (default: []).
 - _manual_: boolean, where if true the request won't run unless called using the sendRequest OUT prop.
-- _condition_: conditional statement where if false, the request wont' send.
+- _condition_: conditional statement where if false, the request won't send.
 - _url_: url string to fetch from.
 - _method_: request method string (default: "GET").
 - _query_: query parameters (object) to include in the request.
 - _data_: data object to include in the request body.
 - _onStart_: callback function to run before the request is sent.
 - _onSuccess_: callback function to run after the response has been handled using the _initialResponseParser_.
-The response is available in the callback.
+The parsed response is available in the callback.
 - _onFail_: callback function to run when there is an error with the fetch.
 The error is available in the callback.
 - _onFinish_: callback function to run when after the request is completed, regardless of success or failure.
 - _initialResponseParser_: parser to use on the response (default: json).